 Testimonials are statements from people about how you helped them with their problem, pain or challenge.
 Do you have any testimonials from satisfied clients?
-If you do, it’s time to get some new ones.
+If you do, it’s time to refresh with some new ones.
 If not, it’s time to get crackin’!

-Testimonials are an important marketing tool that shows prospective clients that other people just like them have benefited from your services or products.
+As an important marketing tool, testimonials show prospective clients how other people with similar problems have benefited from your services or products.

 Getting testimonials can feel uncomfortable at first.
 We worry about appearing pushy, needy or braggy.
 Get over it and ask anyway!
 It’s not for yourself – to brag or pump up your ego!
 It’s so you can offer your expertise to others who need it.

 What if someone absolutely raves to you about your work in person, but when you ask them to write it down, it isn’t as compelling?
 If you have a system to collect testimonials, you won’t miss golden opportunities for your satisfied clients to help you attract future clients!

 Here are a few tips to get great testimonials:

 1. Write the testimonial yourself.
 Don’t worry – I’m not suggesting that you make up testimonials!
 But if someone has complimented your work or the results they got with you, write up what you think they said, and ask for their approval or changes: ‘This is what I recall that you said to me.
 Can you approve this, or change it if it’s not quite accurate?’
 Usually people will approve because it’s easier and also they may not remember their exact words.
 When you pre-write the testimonial for the client, you get the wording that you want, and usually get a quicker response.

 2. For clients who want to write their own testimonial, provide a fill-in-the-blanks template with prompts and guidelines to help them provide the most effective information for your needs.
 It shouldn’t be about what a great person you are or the techniques you use or how nice your office is.
 Testimonials should focus on the benefits and results the client got from your work.